ncatlab/nlab-content/pages/2/2/7/3/23722/content.md

 =--
 =--

 #Contents#
 * table of contents
 {:toc}

 ## Idea ##

-The most general space where the notion of convergence and limit for nets makes sense, but the term "[[convergence space]]" is already taken to mean a set with filters that are isotone, centered, and directed, and that definition is not the most general definition for which the notions of convergence and limit makes sense for nets.
+By a *preconvergence space* we shall mean the most general notion of [[topological space]] for which the notion of [[convergence]] and of [[limit of a net|limit]] for [[nets]] makes sense.
+Notice that the possibly more natural term "[[convergence space]]" for this notion is already taken to mean a set with [[filters]] that are isotone, centered, and directed, and that definition is not the most general definition for which the notions of convergence and limit makes sense for nets.

 ## Definition ##